PerformanC/Connect/README.md

 The app itself doesn't contain (and will never contain) any analytics or tracking code.

-## Contributing
+## Want to help?

-If you want to contribute to this project, please submit an issue for enhancement or bugfixes.
+If you want to contribute to this project, please submit an issue for enhancement or bug fixes.
 If you want to contribute code, please fork this repository and submit a pull request.

+You can also become a tester by letting us know on our [Discord server](https://discord.gg/uPveNfTuCJ) and you'll be notified of incoming updates before pushed to the public.

 ## License